websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 lcp shell
 ```

-This lists all the services in the container and prompts users you to choose
+This lists all the services in the container and prompts you to choose
 which one to access.

 Alternatively, access the shell of a specific service's container by adding the